 information architecture | information modelling | data modelling | content strategy | accessibility | usability | security | sustainability | web standards | Drupal standards | incremental development | organizational identity | organizational policy compliance

 meetings | mentoring | conference sessions | classes | written communications,

 including email | mailing lists | blogs | handouts | documentation

 Founder, Web Strategist, Drupal Consultant & Trainer, SK+; Mar 2009–present

 Drupal Trainer & Consultant, multiple departments, Stanford University; May 2008–present

 At Stanford and as SK+, design and build Drupal websites both alone and coordinating teams.
 Teach site design, construction, and maintenance to clients, most often using a holistic “training by doing” approach: guiding trainees as they work on their own sites rather than textbook exercises, so training time is also development/project time—a kind of “pair programming” for Drupal sites that enhances learning and retention.
+At Stanford, also design and build Adobe Experience Manager (AEM) websites.
 Example projects: